Appearance

 - 100 API calls per second

-Specific rate limit for updating firmware, changing settings and rebooting devices:
+The following is the specific rate limit for updating firmware, changing settings, and rebooting devices:

-- 1 API request per minute per device
+- One API request every minute per device

-When these limits are exceeded, the API returns HTTP 429 Too Many Requests.
+When these limits are exceeded, the API returns a HTTP 429 Too Many Requests error.
 The response includes a Retry-After header indicating when the client may retry.

 Clients should treat HTTP 429 as a non-fatal, expected condition and: